 Can a Power of Attorney be revoked or amended?

-Yes, a POA can be revoked or amended at any time by the principal, provided they are mentally competent.
+Yes, the principal can revoke or amend a POA at any time, provided they are mentally competent.
 This process should be done formally to prevent unintended outcomes.
 Legal guidance can assist in managing these changes effectively.

 What are the potential risks of not having a Power of Attorney?